jaysoo/jaysoo.ca/_posts/2015-02-03-flux-architecture.markdown

 1. Give an overview of the Flux architecture.
 1. Present the CQRS pattern.
 1. Look at how Flux applies the concepts from CQRS.
-1. Close with some thoughts on Flux implementations, and when Flux is needed.
+1. Discuss when Flux is useful for a JavaScript application.

 <div class="alert alert-info">
   <p>Knowledge of DDD is assumed, though the article still provides value without it.